Editor’s note: This post was originally published on 11/30/15 and has been updated for accuracy and comprehension.

 You know what happened?
 Two of them got the articles to me on time, one turned everything in late without any communication, and I still haven’t heard from the last one.

-Testing the waters with trial projects shows you how the new person works well with your virtual team.
+Testing the waters with trial projects shows you how the new person works well with your remote team.
 Or in the case of the last writer – how they don’t.

 The traditional business environment is highly structured.
 Perhaps that’s why I never thought I’d fit in.